MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 Missing ROM
 ```

-Okay, no help or flags or anything, but it does expect a rom.
+Okay, no help or flags or anything, but it does expect a ROM.
 Let's give it what it wants.

 ```sh
 $ ./vm-cli/target/debug/vm-cli vm.rom